AKROGIS/Observer/Observer/Protocol Specification V2.md

 ## `gps-symbology`
 An optional object as defined in the [symbology](#symbology) section at the end of this document.
-This object defines the look of the gps points along the track log.
+This object defines the look of the GPS points along the track log.
 The default is a 6 point blue circle.

 This property is ignored in versions of Park Observer before 0.9.8.
-In that case, all gps points are rendered as a blue 6 point circle.
+In that case, all GPS points are rendered as a blue 6 point circle.

 ## `totalizer`
 This property is optional.
 If provided it must be an object as defined below.
 There is no default.